StarKeyJON/llm-api-docker/README.md

 ## Getting Started

-To run the server locally, follow these steps:
+To run the server, follow these steps:

 1. Clone the repository: